-1. If an IM Sports participant is bleeding, they will be removed from the contest immediately.
-If an IM Sports participant has blood on their clothing, they will be removed from the contest upon detection.
-The blood may or may not be their own blood.
+1. If an IM Sports participant is bleeding, he/she will be removed from the contest immediately.
+If an IM Sports participant has blood on his/her clothing, he/she will be removed from the contest upon detection.
+The blood may or may not be his/her own blood.
 Even a participant who has someone else's blood on their clothing will be removed from the contest.
 The participant is ineligible to re-enter the contest until the contaminated clothing has been removed.
 Before any participant re-enters the contest, all bleeding must be stopped and any open wound or laceration covered.